 Up to 1935 annual trips to Germany and Sweden.

-[Lyonel and Lux; Foto: T. Lux Feininger Estate]
+[Lyonel und Lux; Foto: Julia Feiningr, verso: "gosh! that was a good one!", T. Lux Feininger Estate]

 Participation in the International exhibition of the College Art Association in New York and Cleveland.